Why translate your corporate training?

 Reduced Training Costs

-Providing versions of your corporate training that are delivered in your recipients’ native language has been shown to reduce the amount of workplace accidents, injuries, and fatalities.
+Providing versions of your corporate training in multiple languages has been shown to reduce the amount of workplace accidents, injuries, and fatalities.
 OSHA, the Occupational Safety and Health Administration, “estimates that language barriers are a contributing factor in 25 percent of job-related accidents,” proving why allowing a learner to receive corporate training in the language they best understand is highly critical when it comes to workplace safety.

-Training Industry reports that administering training in a learner’s native language resulted in a “significant increase in productivity and product quality.”
-When your corporate training courses are effectively translated, then when the learner engages with the course material they are primarily “focused on the subject matter, not on trying to interpret the material.”
-With the brain power required to interpret material in a language one isn’t a fluent speaker in and the problem of misinterpretation removed from the equation, the way has been cleared for your employees to be more productive.
+The Training Industry reports that administering training in a learner’s native language resulted in a “significant increase in productivity and product quality.”
+When your corporate training courses are effectively translated, the learner is able to be primarily “focused on the subject matter, not on trying to interpret the material.”
+Your employees will be more productive when misinterpretation isn’t a part of the equation.

 Expanding Into Global Markets